-- The federal awarding agency that currently designates the applicant high risk - Date the applicant was designated high risk - The high-risk point of contact at that federal awarding agency (name, phone number, and email address) - Reasons for the high-risk status, as set out by the federal awarding agency
+- The federal awarding agency that currently designates the applicant high risk. - The date the applicant was designated high risk. - The high-risk point of contact at that federal awarding agency (name, phone number, and email address). - The reasons for the high-risk status, as set out by the federal awarding agency.